 Effectively bilingual in English and Chinese, Sandy is a versatile specialist who successfully straddles her chosen practice areas of corporate/mergers & acquisition as well as finance.
 Sandy has wide and deep exposure to corporate and finance matters derived from her years in practice as a lawyer in Singapore and London as well as legal counsel in BNP Paribas covering South East Asia and India.

-In two decades of practice, Sandy has led on numerous significant and award-winning deals in Singapore and in Asia, and is a well-respected practitioner who has won high praise from clients and peers alike.
+In more than two decades of practice, Sandy has led on numerous significant and award-winning deals in Singapore and in Asia, and is a well-respected practitioner who has won high praise from clients and peers alike.

 Mergers & Acquisitions